ayrat555/fang/README.md

         let expression = "0/20 * * * Aug-Sep * 2022/1";
         Some(Scheduled::CronPattern(expression.to_string()))
     }

+    // the maximum number of retries.
+Set it to 0 to make it not retriable
+    // the default value is 20
+    fn max_retries(&self) -> i32 {
+      20
     }

+    // backoff mode for retries
+    fn backoff(&self, attempt: u32) -> u32 {
+      u32::pow(2, attempt)
+    }
+}
 ```

 In both modules, tasks can be scheduled to be executed once.
-Use ```Scheduled::ScheduleOnce``` enum variant.
+Use `Scheduled::ScheduleOnce` enum variant.

 Datetimes and cron patterns are interpreted in the UTC timezone.
-So you should introduce the offset to schedule in the desired hour.
+So you should introduce the offset to schedule in a different timezone.

 Example: